lisabttst/lisabttst/README.md

 **About Me**

 I'm Lisa Battistini, an engineering student with a major in Data Science at École des Mines de Saint-Etienne and a management student majoring in Finance at EMLYON Business School.
 I'm passionate about market and corporate finance, and data science.
-My professional experiences at Crédit Agricole and Société Générale Securities Services have honed my skills in these areas.

 **Education**